 If possible, bring in native topsoil to your garden.

 This requires working with local nurseries to source out where they buy their topsoil and finding a nursery with soil that matches the native soil of your area.

 When fertilizing plants, try to use organic fertilizers rather than synthetic ones.

 Organic fertilizers are derived from once-living sources.
 They add more organic matter to the soil without drastically altering the soil chemistry.
 Examples are composted manure, leaf mold (ground-up leaves), fish emulsion, or homemade compost.

 Compost your yard waste and add 2 inches of this rich amendment to your planting beds.

 A cubic yard of space is all you need to get cooking.
 Use a commercial bin or make your own.
-Or just layer on the following ingredients in a big pile away from the garden: one layer of ground-up leaves and twigs, one layer of grass clippings and disease-free plant material, and one layer of soil.
+Or just layer the following ingredients in a big pile away from the garden: one layer of ground-up leaves and twigs, one layer of grass clippings and disease-free plant material, and one layer of soil.
 As you repeat the layers, sprinkle each layer with moisture and a half-cup of granular 10-10-10 fertilizer.
-A cubic yard of compost requires one pound of fertilizer.
+A cubic yard of compost requires 1 pound of fertilizer.
 Turn every two weeks in warm weather, not as often in cold weather.
 Dark, earthy, crumbling compost will be ready for your garden in four to six months.
-It's so easy, and it's the best thing you can do for your soil — and your plants.
+It's so easy, and it's the best thing you can do for your soil—and your plants.